 Recently on our trip to Cancun my son was delayed going through Security.
 They put his carry on bag back through the scanner and then they took him aside to check through it.
 My husband and I had already gone through and we were not allowed to re-enter the secure area so all we could do is stand back, watch, and wait.
 The culprit?
 My son had brought a full-size tube of toothpaste, which they immediately confiscated.
 He was really ticked off and insisted that it wasn’t a liquid and they shouldn’t have taken it.
-Apparently, he has some strange connection to his toothpaste or perhaps, he realized like so many others before him, that no matter what kind of story you try to spin in front of TSA, they simply aren’t going to buy it.
+Apparently, he has some strange connection to his toothpaste, maybe because he has always hated going to the dentist, no matter how many different surgeries we try.
+My friend recently recommended this Dentist in Hartford which we’ll go to next time just in case it does the trick.
+Or perhaps he realized like so many others before him, that no matter what kind of story you try to spin in front of TSA, they simply aren’t going to buy it.

 Maybe he’s not going to make this week’s edition of the TSA Blog, but he’s not the only one doing this.
 Granted, I was equally upset with my husband since we usually have a method of going through Security and this time he didn’t do it.
 Usually, I go first, then my son, then my husband, but my husband decided to sneak in past my son.
 I recommend having a plan for your family and having everyone, including spouses, commit to the plan and then stick to it.
 In addition, make sure everyone remembers the 3-1-1 rule, which is for liquids, gels, and aerosols.
 If you’ve forgotten what this is, here’s a quick rundown for you from the TSA web site:

 Make Your Trip Better Using 3-1-1